pina-rs/wasm_solana/crates/wasm_client_solana/readme.md

 export RUSTFLAGS='--cfg getrandom_backend="wasm_js"'
 ```

-Alternatively you can add this to you `./.cargo/config.toml` file.
+Alternatively you can add this to your `./.cargo/config.toml` file.

 ```toml
 [target.wasm32-unknown-unknown]